The Stalin Subway: Development

 The art and design team used photos of Moscow for realism.
 Before E3 2005 GameSpot noted that its "combination [of] historical fiction plotline and modern FPS gameplay sets it apart from the typical sci-fi or military shooters that dominate the market today" and showed interest in way the physics engine allowed "different bullet penetration abilities for each weapon.

 Reception

 Released on Steam, the game received generally mixed to negative reviews from critics outside of Russia.

 Sequel

-A sequel Stalin Subway: Red Veil in which players take on the role of the protagonist's wife Lena following his disappearance was released in 2008.
+A sequel The Stalin Subway: Red Veil (also known as The Stalin Subway 2, Russian title: Метро-2: Смерть вождя) in which players take on the role of the protagonist's wife Lena following his disappearance was released in 2008.
 Eurogamer Germany gave it a rating of 1 out of 10.